aleemon/nemwebR/README.md

 For clarity, only *public* datasets (or *private; public next day*) are available.

+## Notes

+“Why does this package exist if I can just download the csv files from NEMWeb?”
+Great question.
+Here’s why:

-There are a few key differences relative to the raw AEMO data: \* AEMO csv headers and footers are removed so that the data is ready to use \* Empty and deprecated columns are stripped out to keep the final data cleaner \* When dealing with dispatch datasets intervention heirachies have already been implemented correctly \* All dates and times are formatted in POSIX +10 (Australia/Brisbane)
+-   AEMO csv headers and footers are removed so that the data is ready to use in a clean tabular format
+-   csv files containing multiple datasets are split out into their consituent datasets
+-   Empty and deprecated columns are stripped out to keep the final data cleaner
+-   When dealing with dispatch datasets intervention hierarchies have been implemented correctly
+-   All dates and times are formatted in POSIX +10 timezone (Australia/Brisbane)
+-   Data types have all been strictly enforced

+Depending on the volume of data and update frequency in a given dataset,archive (historical) data usually starts from \~ 2 weeks prior and stretches back to July 2009.
+Current (recent) data usually stretches back \~ 1 year.
+The archive functions are typically faster and more efficient than the current functions, so try to use them where possible.

+For high volume versioned datasets (i.e. the predispatch and bidding data) the current data contains all versions whereas the archive data only keeps the latest value (i.e. the current data retrieves BIDDAYOFFER whereas the archive retrieves BIDDAYOFFER\_D).
+Unfortunately this somewhat limits the value of analysis from these datasets and is just one of many quirks of the data available on NEMWeb.

 ## Five Minute Settlement

-Note that as of 1 October 2021 the NEM is dispatched and settled in 5 minute intervals.
+As of 1 October 2021 the NEM is dispatched and settled in 5 minute intervals (previously the NEM was dispatched in 5 minute intervals and settled on 30 minute intervals).
 The old 30 minute interval *trading* datasets are no longer valid for new data, but exist for historical purposes.

 ## Available Datasets - Archive